Everything we know about Harmony Montgomery’s disappearance

 But, despite the national attention and the painstaking efforts to find the missing child, who is blind in one eye, investigators appear to have made little headway.

-In a press conference, Manchester Police Chief Allen Aldenberg admitted he was a “little discouraged”.
+In a press conference in mid-January, Manchester Police Chief Allen Aldenberg admitted he was a “little discouraged”.

 Though concerning, the lack of progress is perhaps unsurprising as whoever has information about what happened to the little girl has had a more than two-year head start on investigators.